Skip to main content

 If you need org-wide static analysis breadth across many languages — deep security rules, established quality-gate dashboards, and a mature ecosystem the whole organisation already standardises on — SonarQube is a strong, proven choice, and its coverage goes well beyond AI-specific patterns. aislop is not trying to be a general-purpose SAST suite.
 It is the AI-slop layer that sits alongside one, catching what general rule sets were never tuned to see.

-One command scans your repo and returns a 0–100 score with every finding.
-No server, no signup, no token cost.
+One command scans your repo and returns a 0–100 score with named findings.
+No server, signup, or model key required for the local CLI.

 npx aislop scan